looker-open-source/sdk-codegen/docs/rationale.md

 ## Code generation

-The [Python generator](/packages/sdk-codegen/src/python.gen.ts) and [Typescript generator](/packages/sdk-codegen/src/typescript.gen.ts) descend from a common class declared in [codeGen.ts](/packages/sdk-codegen/src/codeGen.ts).
+The [Python generator](/packages/sdk-codegen/src/python.gen.ts) and [TypeScript generator](/packages/sdk-codegen/src/typescript.gen.ts) descend from a common class declared in [codeGen.ts](/packages/sdk-codegen/src/codeGen.ts).
 The base `CodeGen` class implements the `ICodeGen` interface, which is the contract for all the language-specific options the generator needs to support.
 Expect to see the internal implementation of this source change throughout the beta process as we refine the generators.

 ### Model declarations